 * “Isn’t it dangerous to use one’s entire vocabulary in a single sentence?”

 * “Three sunrises, three sunsets, three days Fagin” “Before the sun sets on the third day” Yep, Disney used the same villainous time limit two films in a row.

-* So that the leads can have contrasting personalities, of course it’s the edgy, aloof bad boy of the dog gang that little Oliver wins over and eventually becomes buds with (and I don’t think I’d want it any other way).
+* So that the leads can have contrasting personalities, of course it’s the edgy, aloof bad-boy of the dog gang that little Oliver wins over and eventually becomes buds with (and I wouldn’t want it any other way).

-* As though the transition between the first and second acts wasn’t poignant enough, there’s also the fact that the Twin Towers are part of New York’s skyline, still standing in 1988.
-History. 🙂
+* As though the transition between the first and second acts wasn’t poignant enough already, there’s also the fact that the Twin Towers are part of New York’s skyline, still standing in 1988.
+Now there’s history.

 * “Dead men do not buy dog food!
 So get out there, and fetch!”
 Welp, it’s time to steal some shit.